Zanzibar Travel Guide: 10 Essential Experiences You Can't Miss

 When it's visible, it feels like you're standing in the middle of the ocean, surrounded by clear water in every direction.
 It's the perfect spot for swimming, relaxing, and grabbing those dream-like photos.

-Both places are easy to visit as a single trip from Stone Town, and it’s best to go earlier in the day and check the tide times to make the most of Nakupenda’s short window.
+Both spots are easy to visit as a single trip from Stone Town.
+Go earlier in the day and check the tide times to make the most of Nakupenda's short window.

 9. Jozani Forest